Corbo2000/TezosFileIntegrity/README.md

 ## Complete Walkthrough

-This operations document can be used as a walkthrough: https://docs.google.com/document/d/1QE5z_H8o5s8vDtnJTXsKfIWy0po-WxsDUhqk7nwe8Zk/edit?usp=sharing.
+<p>This operations document can be used as a walkthrough: https://docs.google.com/document/d/1QE5z_H8o5s8vDtnJTXsKfIWy0po-WxsDUhqk7nwe8Zk/edit?usp=sharing.<br>
-It shows how to create a wallet, deploy the smart contract, & call the contract using this github repo.
+It shows how to create a wallet, deploy the smart contract, & call the contract with Java.</p>
+<p>This Better Call Dev link shows the operations of the smart contract used in the walkthrough: https://better-call.dev/ghostnet/KT1W8oxKcTdzpEQQHQodnDifta1jfHBq5eSH/operations. </p>